rita-barbosa/LAPR2-2223/docs/sprintC/us011/01.requirements-engineering/Readme.md

 >
 > **Answer:** The order should be removed from the list but not from the system.

-> **Question:** When the agent wants to list real estate purchase orders, do they list all of them at once or can a property be chosen to list the purchase orders that are related to that specific property?
+> **Question:** When the agent wants to list real estate purchase orders, do they list all of them at once or
+> can a property be chosen to list the purchase orders that are related to that specific property?
 >
 > **Answer:** _Yet to be answered_

-> **Question:** Should we present all the offers together and ask the agent to choose only one, automatically declining the others?
+> **Question:** Should we present all the offers together and ask the agent to choose only one,
+> automatically declining the others?
+>
+> **Answer:** _Yet to be answered_

+> **Question:** Should we provide all the property characteristics to assist agents in choosing
+> the appropriate purchase order?
+If so, is it required to display the amount established by the property owner?
 >
 > **Answer:** _Yet to be answered_

 ### 1.3.
 Acceptance Criteria